rinne/node-scalariq/README.md

 ## In a Nutshell

-ScalariQ is a lightweight, portable scalar expression language designed for evaluating scalar values from diverse external inputs.
-It is particularly useful for scenarios like periodically calculating automation results from sensor data.
-ScalariQ is not a general-purpose programming language; it is intentionally not Turing complete, lacking loops and recursion to ensure predictable and finite execution time.
+*ScalarIQ* is a lightweight, portable scalar expression language designed for evaluating scalar values from diverse external inputs.
+It is particularly useful for scenarios like periodically calculating automation results from sensor data. *ScalarIQ* is not a general-purpose programming language; it is intentionally not Turing complete, lacking loops and recursion to ensure predictable and finite execution time.
 The language evaluates expressions that reduce to a single